olliethedev/better-blog/e2e/README.md

 - Teardown projects clean up (delete SQLite files, stop/remove containers, kill servers).
 - Tests are framework-agnostic where possible and run against the example apps.

+## Prerequisites

+- Node.js 20.19+ or 22.12+ (required by Vite used in TanStack Start example)
+- If using nvm, run `nvm use` in the tanstack example directory

 ## Quick start

 ```bash